 Chris Davis, MD, FACEP, FAEMS, FAWM

-Chris is an emergency physician and EMS physician at Wake Forest University in Winston-Salem, NC, where he is an assistant professor of Emergency Medicine, and associate program director for the Wilderness Medicine Fellowship.
+Chris is an Assistant Professor of Emergency Medicine and associate program director for the Wilderness Medicine Fellowship at Wake Forest University.
 He has completed fellowships in EMS and Wilderness Medicine.
 He is a Fellow of the Academy of Wilderness Medicine and completed his Diploma in Mountain Medicine from the University of New Mexico.
 Chris has been an educator and practitioner of wilderness medicine since 2004, first as a paramedic, and now as a physician.
-As a former river guide, climbing guide, as well as charter sailing captain, Chris has experience leading clients on adventures both on land and at sea.
-Chris is active in the rescue community and serves on several mountain rescue teams, and as a ski patroller.
-Chris loves sharing his experiences with others in the form of realistic, simulation-based training.
-Chris is an AWLS, high-angle and swiftwater rescue instructor, and is certified by the American Mountain Guides Association as a Single Pitch Instructor.
-In his free time, you usually find Chris enjoying the abundant whitewater of the southern Appalachians.
+As a river guide, climbing guide, and former charter sailing captain, Chris has experience leading clients on adventures both on land and on the water.
+Chris is active in the rescue community and serves on a local mountain rescue team, and as a ski patroller.
+Chris' has a passion for experiential education, and loves to share experiences through realistic, simulation-based training.
+Chris is a high-angle and swiftwater rescue instructor for the National Park Service, AWLS instructor, is certified by the American Mountain Guides Association as a Single Pitch Instructor and ACA as a SWR instructor.
+In his free time, you usually find Chris on a river somewhere.

 Zach Shaub, DO

 Zach Shaub is a graduate of the Lake Erie College of Osteopathic Medicine and a former Virginia Tech/Carilion Clinic EM Resident.
 Currently he is an Emergency medicine provider in Idaho.
 In addition to wilderness medicine he has experience in Tactical Medicine and Austere medicine thanks to a background as a physician in the US Army and actively participated with the "Stop the Bleed" campaign, teaching basic hemorrhage control and tourniquet use to the general population.
 Zach has been involved with wilderness medicine and paramedic instruction during his time as a resident.
 Now when he isn't working he enjoys spending time with his girls, whitewater rafting, kayaking, fly fishing, hunting, skiing and international travel.

 Kyle Brown, MD, EMT-P, FAWM